michael-milette/moodle-blocks_translatepage/README.md

 This block plugin for Moodle LMS adds a dropdown menu enabling you to translate the current page into any language using Google Translate.

+Tested to be compatible with Moodle 3.9, 4.x and PHP 7.4 to 8.2.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to **Site administration > Plugins > Install plugins**.